sushmitarawat44/Task-6-Sales-Trend-Analysis-Using-Aggregations/README.md

 GROUP BY year, month
 ORDER BY month;

---Monthly revenue and order volume trend
+`Monthly revenue and order volume trend`

 SELECT
     strftime('%Y', order_date) AS year,